4d/docs/docs/Concepts/dt_object.md

 For more information, refer to the [Shared objects and collections](shared.md) section.

-## Syntax basics
+## Properties

 Object notation can be used to access object property values through a chain of tokens.

-### Object properties

 With object notation, object properties can be accessed in two ways:

 - using a "dot" symbol:
     > object.propertyName